schmitse/lhcb-starterkit-2022/README.md

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/schmitse/lhcb-starterkit-2022/main)

-This repo contains a tutorial for the [`zfit`](https://github.com/zfit/zfit) and [`Minuit`](https://iminuit.readthedocs.io/en/stable/) libraries for parameter estimation in python that was created for the LHCb starterkit 2022.
+This repository contains a tutorial for the [`zfit`](https://github.com/zfit/zfit) and [`Minuit`](https://iminuit.readthedocs.io/en/stable/) libraries for parameter estimation in python that was created for the LHCb starterkit 2022.
+Just click the binder link to try it out!

 The lesson is divided into three different parts:
  - [Part I - zfit Basics](https://git.rwth-aachen.de/sebastian.schmitt1/lhcb-starterkit-2022/-/blob/main/zfitBasics.ipynb) sets the scene for the lesson and introduces the basics needed to run a fit in `zfit`.
 The fit result is investigated and different cost functions are introduced.